 Given equal quality, the answer to this question is whichever style of yogurt you like better because you won’t need to add tons of sugar to make it enjoyable.
 I recommend buying unflavored yogurt that you can dress up into a little yogurt parfait with your favorite, low- or no added sugar jelly, granola (without seed oils), nuts (raw or sprouted are best), cacao nibs, etc.

 Should I avoid flavored yogurts?

 ‘Flavored’ yogurts should really be called ‘sugar sweetened yogurts,’ since they often contain more sugar than a candy bar.
 Adding sugar during the fermentation may weaken the good bacteria and the ability of the bacteria to make their own pre-biotics, so I recommend getting unflavored yogurt and adding your own flavoring agents—it will save you money and be tastier and healthier.

 I get this question a lot: What about vanilla?
 But yes vanilla is sweetened, too, with tons of sugar.
 Keep in mind that vanilla yogurt is not plain yogurt.

 What about fat percentages?

-I advise against low fat dairy products because they’re higher in sugar and without the fats, many vitamins are also missing, especially vitamins A and K.
+I advise against low-fat dairy products because they’re higher in sugar and without fats, many vitamins are also missing, especially vitamins A and K.